saxomoose/saxomoose.github.io/index.md

 ---
 layout: home
-list_title: Articles
+list_title: Posts
 ---

-Articles revolve around software development, tooling and data.
+Posts revolve around software development, tooling and data.
 I promise not to blog about Belgian politics.
 If you would like to react to some opinions developed here, I invite you to [email me](mailto:mathieu.tulpinck@gmail.com).